FIN-009: Facilities & Administrative Rate Application and Exception Process

 Any externally funded research, public service, or scholarly activity (including hosting or attending conferences) at the University that has a defined scope of work often including a set of specific programmatic objectives and/or deliverables, and line-item-based budget, providing the basis for sponsor expectations and awardee accountability (i.e., a reciprocal transfer of something of value).
 Sponsored programs are funded through agreements that usually include terms and conditions for the disposition of tangible properties and outcomes (e.g., equipment, records, specified technical reports, theses, or dissertations) or intangible properties and outcomes (e.g., rights in data, copyrights, and inventions).
 Note: The terms sponsored program, sponsored project, and/or sponsored activity are often used interchangeably.

-The Financial Analysis group, under the direction of the Assistant Vice President for Financial Planning and Analysis, is responsible for developing the University’s Financial & Administrative (F&A) rate proposal in accordance with Federal regulations and for negotiating with the University’s cognizant Federal agency (Department of Health and Human Services) to establish approved rates.
+The Office of Business Assets and Cost Recovery, under the direction of the Executive Director of Financial Planning and Analysis, is responsible for developing the University’s Financial & Administrative (F&A) rate proposal in accordance with Federal regulations and for negotiating with the University’s cognizant Federal agency (Department of Health and Human Services) to establish approved rates.

 Sponsored program proposals requesting the use of an Off-Grounds rate must include a summary chart of all professional effort showing the amounts to be expended On-Grounds and Off-Grounds.

 Exceptions to the application of the appropriate full F&A rate are contingent on establishment of one or more of the following conditions established by the University and approved by the State Department of Accounts:

 - The academic merits of the program are exceptional;